tsatria03/CookyCraze/docks/readme.txt

 The item_id also determines what effect the upgrade has.
 The game recognises the following prefixes.

-cookie_multiplier  = permanently increases all cookie production by a percentage each bake. rank_discount      = permanently reduces the cookies required to rank up by a percentage. starting_coins     = gives bonus coins at the start of each new run after prestige. starting_autocooky = gives bonus auto cookies at the start of each new run after prestige.
+cookie_multiplier  = permanently increases all cookie production by a percentage each bake. coin_multiplier    = permanently increases all money earned from selling cookies by a percentage. rank_discount      = permanently reduces the cookies required to rank up by a percentage. starting_coins     = gives bonus coins at the start of each new run after prestige. starting_autocooky = gives bonus auto cookies at the start of each new run after prestige.